A comprehensive framework for developing and implementing an effective IT strategy aligned with business goals.

 When you’re hiring an energy consultant, you want someone who can monitor your utility, analyze reports, and manage energy projects.
 You’ll need a wide universe of information from intelligence on technology and infrastructure, costs, procurement, tax incentive opportunities, and volatility.
 Talent with one or more of these certifications can add a lot of value to your energy transformation journey.

-Issued by the Association of Energy Engineers (AEE) since 1941, the certification encompasses systems integration of electrical, mechanical, process, factory, and building infrastructure with a cost-efficiency.
+Issued by the Association of Energy Engineers (AEE) since 1941, the certification encompasses systems integration of electrical, mechanical, process, factory, and building infrastructure with cost-efficiency.

 Also created by the AEE, this certificate covers competency, legal affairs, and ethical fitness for business development, marketing, and energy management-related domains of expertise.